zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/data-annotation-attributes/complextype-attribute.md

 ---
 title: EF Core ComplexType Attribute
 description: A Complex Type is a class that has no primary key defined.
-Complex Types has been added in EF Core 8
+Complex Types have been added in EF Core 8
 canonical: /configuration/data-annotation-attributes/complextype-attribute
 status: Published
-lastmod: 2023-10-24
+lastmod: 2025-07-11
 ---

 # EF Core ComplexType Attribute